 The site development requirements in the County's Zoning Ordinance that have the greatest effect on development capacity are the maximum lot coverage, maximum building height and off-street parking requirements.
-These standards were considered when determining realistic development capacity, with a focus on the higher-density sites that could be the most constrained by development standards.
+As analyzed in the Governmental Constraints section of the Housing Needs Assessment, the County's site development standards do not place undue constraints on the development of housing, including affordable housing.
+These standards were considered when determining realistic development capacity for the affordable housing sites, with a focus on the higher-density sites that could be the most constrained by development standards.
 For the Napa Pipe sites with a minimum density of 20 du/ac, the realistic development capacity considered site plans submitted to the County.
 These site plans show that development can be accommodated in a mix of building types.
 Development standards would need to be prepared to reflect the proposed density and building types.